amanpandey3956/Aspire-Academy/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE.md) file for details.

 ## Contact